Get Free Solar Panel Quotes

 Besides supporting environmental projects, the Royal Family are also making changes to their everyday lives.

-When he’s not globetrotting in his private jet, Prince Charles drives a collection of eco-friendly cars.
-The Prince’s flashy Jaguar I-Pace is powered by electricity – making his conference trips to London much more fuel-efficient.
+When he’s not globetrotting in his private jet, King Charles drives a collection of eco-friendly cars.
+The King’s flashy Jaguar I-Pace is powered by electricity – making his conference trips to London much more fuel-efficient.
 And on the more extravagant side, his Aston Martin runs on fuel made from wine wastage and a cheese by-product.
 What a gouda way to be fuel-efficient!

-Plus, last year the Queen announced that the family was also looking for a travel director.
+Plus, In 2022, the Queen announced that the family was also looking for a travel director.
 As Director of Royal Travel, the role will make sure the Royals can travel safely, whilst also considering the environmental impacts of their schedule.

 There’s no denying it – the Royal Family’s carbon footprint is much bigger than it needs to be.
 Taking frequent long-haul flights on private planes has become a part of everyday life for the family, and is drastically increasing their carbon emissions.